AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 from torch.hub import load_state_dict_from_url
 ```

-To avoid unexpected bugs, we recommend that you run our code in the same configuration as we did.
+to avoid unexpected bugs, we recommend that you run our code in the same configuration as we did.

 ### Download and Run